 Below are the ten parks, gardens and public spaces that are known for their haunted history.

-This whole area used to be covered in ancient woodland that covered most of the moor around 9,000 years ago, now little remains.
-With tales involving druids, ghosts, and even the Devil himself, this parkland in Devon has to be one of the most mysterious and magical places in Britain.
+With tales involving druids, ghosts, and even the Devil himself, this ancient woodland in Devon has to be one of the most mysterious and magical places in Britain.
+The wood is a small remaining part of what was once a much larger forest that covered most of the moor around 9,000 years ago.

 One of Central London's parks, a welcome piece of tranquility in the heart of the West End and a great place to head for a restful afternoon in the sun but not all of the parkland is as welcoming.
 Legend has it that there's one sinister "Death Tree" within the grounds which should be avoided at all costs.